May the farce be with you! Luke Skywalker star quizzes origins of Hamilton, NZ

 The Gate Pā defenders were firing from concealed positions beneath the feet of the storming party, inflicting significant casualties.

-Panicked survivors turned and attempted to flee but were soon mixed up with further reinforcements sent forward by Cameron.
+Panicked survivors turned and attempted to flee but were soon mixed up with further reinforcements sent forward by General Duncan Cameron.

 Matters quickly became chaotic.
 In all, over one-third of the storming party ended up as casualties.
 Among the dead was Captain John Hamilton.